 Does your dog need a dental cleaning?
-Perhaps you have seen a lot of tartar on your dog's teeth or smelled some pretty bad breath.
-Perhaps your veterinarian has recommended a dental cleaning.
+Perhaps you have smelled some pretty bad breath or seen a lot of tartar on your dog's teeth.
+Maybe your veterinarian recommended a dental cleaning during a routine wellness examination.
 You may be hesitant or worried because you don't have all the information.
 What exactly is a professional dental cleaning?
 What does it involve?

 About Professional Dental Cleaning